Szybet/WatchySourcingHub/README.md

 # Things to know when coding the watch
 - The 2.0 version doesn't work without a battery - the RTC reading are corrupted.
 Just connect the battery.
   - The RTC is drifting, **that's normal for the RTC by design.** You just need to adjust for that, there are automated libraries to do that.
+  - When USB is connected the RTC drifts in a non linear way - that's horrible, my solution to that is connect to wifi when charging and sync NTP a few minutes

 # For people who are not tech savvy
 Don't worry!
 You can either learn, ask for help in the communities I listed below or buy me a big coffe for premium guidanance or even to create your personal firmware / add some features to existing ones (I could also propably 3D print you a case...)
 Contact below :)